shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-02.md

 11. For the Assigned To parameter, enter the **email address** **<inject key="AzureAdUserEmail"></inject>** that you're using for this lab.
 This email address is the one that receives the approval request.

 12. For the Details parameter, enter the following text:`A new request for a real estate showing has been created.
 Please review the details below and approve or reject the request:
+    ```
     - Property:
     - Client:
     - Client Email:
     - Date:
-    - Time:`
+    - Time:

+    ```
       ![screenshot of the prompt ](../Media/02/power-automate-copilot-details-parameter.png)

-13. Place your curser next to Property: in the Details parameter and then select the lightning icon to open the Dynamic content pane.
+14. Place your curser next to Property: in the Details parameter and then select the lightning icon to open the Dynamic content pane.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-dynamic-content-icon.png)

-14. In the Dynamic content pane, select See More to expand the list of available dynamic content.
+15. In the Dynamic content pane, select See More to expand the list of available dynamic content.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-see-more.png)

-15. Scroll down until you find the Address field and then select it.
+16. Scroll down until you find the Address field and then select it.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-property-field.png)

-16. The  **Client Address** dynamic content field is now added to the Details parameter.
+17. The  **Client Address** dynamic content field is now added to the Details parameter.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-property-field-added.png)

-17. Complete the same steps for the **Client Address,Client Full Name, Client Email , Date, and Time fields**, When you're done with the rest of the fields, the values should resemble the following image.
+18. Complete the same steps for the **Client Address,Client Full Name, Client Email , Date, and Time fields**, When you're done with the rest of the fields, the values should resemble the following image.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-details-parameter-added.png)

-18. With the Details parameter completed, you can collapse the **Start and wait for an approval action** by selecting the double arrow icon.
+19. With the Details parameter completed, you can collapse the **Start and wait for an approval action** by selecting the double arrow icon.

     ![screenshot of the prompt ](../Media/copilot-start-wait-approval-collapsed-1.png)

-19. Select the **Condition action**.
+20. Select the **Condition action**.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-condition.png)

-20. Select the Choose a value box and then select **Outcome from the Dynamic content** pane.
+21. Select the Choose a value box and then select **Outcome from the Dynamic content** pane.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-outcome.png)

-21. Select is **equal to for the condition** and then enter **Approve for Value**.
+22. Select is **equal to for the condition** and then enter **Approve for Value**.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-approve-condition)

-22. Collapse the Condition action and then select the **Update a row action** under the **True branch** of the condition.
+23. Collapse the Condition action and then select the **Update a row action** under the **True branch** of the condition.

-23. From the Table Name dropdown menu, search for and select **Real Estate Showings**.
+24. From the Table Name dropdown menu, search for and select **Real Estate Showings**.

-24. Select the **Row ID field** and then select the **Real Estate Showings** unique identifier field from the Dynamic content pane.
+25. Select the **Row ID field** and then select the **Real Estate Showings** unique identifier field from the Dynamic content pane.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-row-id.png)

-25. Select Show all under **Advanced parameters**.
+26. Select Show all under **Advanced parameters**.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-show-all.png)

-26. Select **Confirmed** from the **Status** dropdown menu.
+27. Select **Confirmed** from the **Status** dropdown menu.

     ![screenshot of the prompt ](../Media/02/power-automate-copilot-confirmed-status.png)

       >**Note:** When a showing is approved, the Status field in the Real Estate Showings table is updated to Confirmed.

-27. Collapse the **Update a row action** and then select the **Update a row action** under the **False branch** of the condition.
+28. Collapse the **Update a row action** and then select the **Update a row action** under the **False branch** of the condition.

-28. From the Table Name dropdown menu, search for and select **Real Estate Showings**,Select the Row ID field and then select the **Real Estate Showings unique identifier field** from the Dynamic content pane.
+29. From the Table Name dropdown menu, search for and select **Real Estate Showings**,Select the Row ID field and then select the **Real Estate Showings unique identifier field** from the Dynamic content pane.

-29. Select Show all under **Advanced parameters**.
+30. Select Show all under **Advanced parameters**.

-30. Select **Canceled** from the Status dropdown menu.When a showing is rejected, the Status field in the Real Estate Showings table is updated to Canceled.
+31. Select **Canceled** from the Status dropdown menu.When a showing is rejected, the Status field in the Real Estate Showings table is updated to Canceled.

-## Task-03: Update the flow ,send an email and Run the App.
+## Task-02: Update the flow ,send an email and Run the App.

+In this task, you'll update the approval flow to refine its settings and configure it to send an email notification.
+After making these updates, you'll run the app to test and ensure the flow and email notifications work correctly.

 1. Collapse the **Update a row action**.